oolongjiawei/Capstone/README.md

 ## Overview
 Fortune House is a web app that offers personalized insights based on your birth date using the Four Pillars of Destiny.
-It provides detailed fortune-telling, daily fortune cookies, and tools to track fortunes over time.
+It provides detailed fortune-telling, daily fortune cookies, and tools to track fortune cookies over time.
 Accessible on both desktop and mobile, it’s designed for quick, intuitive use—whether for fun or serious insight.

 ## Usage
 + Clone or download the repository.